10 killed in apartment fire in northwest China’s Xinjiang

 Xinjiang “is an open-air prison,” Muhammed Emin said.
 “The Chinese government doesn’t care about their lives.”

-Urumqi mayor Memtimin Qadir apologized to the city’s residents during a press conference late Saturday and announced the formation of a government team to investigate the fire.
+Urumqi Mayor Memtimin Qadir apologized to the city’s residents during a news conference late Friday and announced the formation of a government team to investigate the fire.

 “Some residents’ ability to rescue themselves was too weak … and they failed to escape in time,” said Li Wensheng, head of the Urumqi City Fire Rescue department.